9 Social Media Kidnapping Statistics: How Social Media Ignorance Is Endangering Your Children

 BusinessLive also declared that such crime had become profitable, and predators saw it as an easy way to get money due to economic crises in South Africa.

-3. 48% of child kidnapping victims in the U.S. met their captors through social media platforms.
+3. 48% of child kidnapping victims in the US met their captors through social media platforms.

 (American Hospital Association)

-This stresses the need for parents to be mindful of the risks associated with using any social networking platforms and to take steps to secure their kid's safety.
-Young people are also reminded to exercise caution when communicating with strangers online.
+This stresses the need for parents to be mindful of the risks associated with using any social networking platforms and to take steps to monitor their children and secure their safety.

 Statistics on the Demographic of Kidnapped Victims Via Social Media

-Kidnapping is a horrifying experience that can happen to anyone, anywhere.
 Based on the United Nations Office on Drugs and Crime, Turkey has the most kidnapping cases globally, with an incident rate of 46.67%.
+Then, in the US, one child goes missing or gets abducted every 40 seconds.

-Let’s get to know the demographics of social media kidnappings:
+Below, you’ll learn more about the demographics of social media kidnappings:

 4. 1 in 4 children freely shares personal information online when asked.